The Houston Region Autocross Program

 Everybody on site must sign the waiver and wear a wristband.
 Minor (under 18) spectators must have at least one parent’s (or legal guardian’s) signature witnessed by an SCCA member or Notary.
 Minors who wish to compete must have both parents’ signatures.
 Minor releases downloaded from the SCCA website are no longer valid.
 You now need to use an original triplicate form available at registration or by request from the National Office.

 Double Entries are allowed on a limited basis to members.
+There is no pre-registration for double entry.
+Communicate your interest in double entry to the worker chief at registration.

 DB entries are for timed runs only and do not count towards any trophies, points, etc. The number of Double Entries (DB) allowed at each Regional event is solely at the discretion of the Autocross RE.
 The Autocross RE may disallow all DB entries at any regional event.
 Pricing will be as voted on by the Autocross committee.
 Currently it is set at $20.